What Colour is My Car?

 What colours are in fashion?

-It used to be that white was a deeply unpopular colour, which led to the term “60 day white” being coined by dealers, to describe the length of time white cars sat on the forecourt.
-In 2014, however, white is the new black and is seen as the most desirable choice.
-Some newspapers have suggested that Apple is to blame for this choice, with consumers looking to match gadgets to vehicles.
+White used to be an unpopular colour, leading to the term “60 day white” being coined by dealers dealers.
+This described the length of time white cars sat on the forecourt.
+But, in 2014, white is the new black and is now seen as the most desirable choice.

-The next popular choices are other neutral colours: black, silver and grey, followed by red, blue, brown, yellow and green (despite the fact that many consider green to be an unlucky colour).
+The next popular choices are other neutral colours: black, silver and grey.
+Followed by brighter colours, such as red, blue, yellow and green.

 What are this writer’s favourite car colour names?

-In the course of researching this post, I came across several inventive colour names, but these ones stood out for me:
+In the course of researching this post, we came across several inventive colour names, but these ones stood out:

 - Panther black (Ford)